Deploy Microsoft 365 Apps from a local source

 Deploy Visio and Project alongside the core apps

 To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of installation package.
-For more details on licensing and system requirements, see Deployment guide for Visio and Deployment guide for Project.
+For more information on licensing and system requirements, see Deployment guide for Visio and Deployment guide for Project.
 If you're upgrading from an MSI-based Office, we also recommend using the MSICondition attribute in the configuration file.
-Adding Visio or Project to the configuration file does not require a re-download of the source files.
+Adding Visio or Project to the configuration file doesn't require a re-download of the source files.